alvinzhu33/ZWANG/README.md

 5/15: Cleaned up files and made the jumping ball more smooth when going up.
 Created a rudimentary game over screen w/ option to replay.
 Made the circle obstacle.
 5/17: Tried to implement ball/color collision detector.
 Implemented method to shift obstacles downwards.
 5/18: Made obstacle rotate slower to better test.
 Made color-switching cirle more accurate.
+5/19: Made file-wide color variable (not limited to methods).
+New endscreen that's much easier to test.
+Testing!

 ##Outline
 ###Essentials: